-- How these concerns play out in User Experience contexts
+- How these concerns play out in User Experience contexts.

-David is Chair of the IFIP WG 9.5 on Virtuality and Society and a member of the IFIP TC9 Committee.
-He was Programme Chair of the ‘Virtual Technologies and Social Shaping’ track of the 9th Human Choice and Computers Conference (HCC9) which was part of the World Computer Congress in Brisbane in September 2010, one of the Programme Committee for 2014’s HCC11 in Turku, Finland, and Chair of the upcoming HCC12 – “Technology and Intimacy: Choice or coercion”which will be held at MediaCityUK September 2016.
+He has been Programme Chair of the Virtual Technologies and Social Shaping track of the 9th Human Choice and Computers Conference (HCC9) which was part of the World Computer Congress in Brisbane in September 2010; he was one of the Programme Committee for 2014’s HCC11 in Turku, Finland; and he was Conference Chair of HCC12 – “Technology and Intimacy: Choice or coercion” held at MediaCityUK September 2016.

-In 2008 David brought over £300k into Salford University winning a place as partner in a consortium for a Europe-wide project, DEHEMS led by Manchester City Council, aimed at improving awareness of home energy usage, and bringing about behaviour change for a reduced carbon footprint.
+- European Framework Programme 7 (FP7) In 2008 David brought over £300k into Salford University winning a place as partner in a consortium for a Europe-wide project, DEHEMS led by Manchester City Council, aimed at improving awareness of home energy usage, and bringing about behaviour change for a reduced carbon footprint.

 - European Social Fund (ESF) In 2006 Dr Kreps was awarded over £80k by the European Social Fund to undertake a research project entitled “Combating eDiscrimination in the North West.”